palantirnet/search_api_federated_solr/docs/theme.md

 The Sass/CSS assets that are included in docs/assets are examples only.
 They will not be regularly maintained or updated.

 ### Upgrading from 8.x-2.x to 8.x-3.x
 Starting on version 3.x of the module, the CSS has been updated to a new namespacing.
-All CSS classes are now updated to have a "fs-" prefix and all styled are applied within the main app ID of `#fs-root`, so any previously written CSS or SCSS overrides for version 2.x will need to be updated to reflect this namespace change. .
+All CSS classes are now updated to have a "fs-" prefix and all base styles are applied within the main app ID of `#fs-root`, so any previously written CSS or SCSS overrides for version 2.x will need to be updated to reflect this namespace change.

 ## Theming the Drupal elements